 The major obstacle to abating stormwater pollution is the lack of reliable funding.
 DEM has been able to utilize certain state bond funds and limited federal funds to provide matching grants to municipalities and other entities, but the funding sources are variable.
-In order to address local funding shortfalls, DEM has been advocating for the establishment of sustainable local (or regional) funding sources, such as a stormwater enterprise or utility fund.
+In order to address local funding shortfalls, DEM has partnered with municipalities interested in exploring the feasibility of establishing sustainable local (or regional) funding sources, such as a stormwater enterprise or utility fund.
 A stormwater utility fee is based on the demand placed on the municipal stormwater system by each user, not on property's assessed value.
 It is therefore considered more equitable than other funding methods since users with a large burden on the stormwater system will pay their fair share.
 As with a water or sewer utility, a stormwater utility fee generates revenue based upon the amount of stormwater generated on a property and conveyed to a public stormwater system.
 These fees are assessed by measuring the amount of impervious cover within a parcel and are determined by the stormwater management financing needs of the municipality.
 They can be adjusted over time to continually meet those needs.